ThatsVie/atlas-higher_level_programming/javascript-warm_up/README.md

 Prints "Pug is Cool" to the terminal.
 When two arguments ("Pug" and "Cool") are provided after the script name, the JavaScript code inside 4-concat.js detects this and concatenates the two arguments with the string " is " in between, then prints the result ("Pug is Cool") to the terminal.

-Input this commandin your terminal:
+Input this command in your terminal:
 ```bash
 ./4-concat.js Pug
 ```